 Winston-Salem, NC 27157

 Innovator DisclosuresDr.
-Wofford has not indicated whether he has financial interests or business/professional affiliations relevant to the work described in this profile.
+Wofford has not indicated whether he has financial interests or business/professional affiliations relevant to the work described in this profile; however, information on funders is available in the Funding Sources section.

 ResultsThe program enhanced patient knowledge while placing little or no incremental demands on patients, physicians, nurses, and other staff.